libretro/docs/docs/library/dosbox-pure.md

 ## Background

-DOSBox Pure is fork of the multiplatform MS-DOS emulator, DOSBox.
+DOSBox Pure is a fork of the multiplatform MS-DOS emulator, DOSBox.
 It was built by Psyraven in 2020 specifically for RetroArch/Libretro and implements advanced features like save states, an on-screen keyboard, highly customizable controller setup or rewinding.
 DOSBox Pure aims for simplicity and ease of use.

 The DOSBox-Pure core has been authored by